MmartinezV2/docker-tomcat-java-example/README.md

 This is a simple example for running a docker container with tomcat and java.

-This is a modified version by Manuel Martínez from Maik Hilker's one.
+This is a modified version by Manuel Martínez from Maik Hilker's one [maik-hilters-project].

 This example adds: